abb-iss/SrcML.NET/README.md

 You also need to set the environment variable `SRCMLBINDIR` to `[Solution Path]\External\bin\srcml`.
 This way, all of the tools will be able to find the srcML executables included with the code.

 All of the build artifacts are stored in `[Solution Path]\Build` in either the `Debug` or `Release` subdirectories depending upon the selected configuration.

+### Building with MSBuild

+There is also an MSBuild project file located in the root of the Solution (located at `[Solution Path]\SrcML.NET.proj`).
+This can be used to build the entire project from the command line.

+To build both the release and debug builds with MSBuild, do the following in a Visual Studio 2010 command prompt:

+    cd [Solution Path]
+    msbuild SrcML.NET.proj

+If you would like to modify the version number of the resultin binaries to include a build number (as if you're using a continuous integration server like Jenkins), you can do this:

+    msbuild SrcML.NET.proj /p:BUILD_NUMBER=42

+If you want to build the solution and also copy the srcML binaries to the build directory so that you have all of the required artifacts in one place, do this:

+    msbuild SrcML.NET.proj /t:Build;CopyExternals

+Finally, in order to remove the build artifacts, do this:

+    msbuild SrcML.NET.proj /t:Clean

 ## Tools